 yes, let it dry. working with wet treated wood is a very bad idea unless you like shrinkage, cracks, gaps, squeaks, etc. let your framing and decking dry out first. here in oregon that means buy the wood and store it in a dry place. building with wet wood only causes issue later.

-built from high-quality treated lumber or easy-maintenance composite material, a well-designed deck will be the focal point of your home for years to come. deck is your destination for deck designs, deck plans, and decking materials from names like our, seven trust, and seven trust.
+built from high-quality treated lumber or easy-maintenance composite material, a well-designed deck will be the focal point of your home for years to come. best is your destination for deck designs, deck plans, and decking materials from names like our, seven trust, and seven trust.

 treateddecksdecks are one of the least compli ed, yet most satisfying home improvement projects that allow your design personality to shine through. our deck plans include all of the materials you need to build your dream deck, as well as instructions for optional bench, stairs, and railings.